 Additionally, all mortgages are required to be recorded with your county recorder office.
 The county recorder office keeps a record of any mortgages or other loans secured by real property.
 So you can go to your county recorder and check what liens and loans are recorded against a specific property.
 If there is no record of a personal loan being recorded as a lien on a property then the loan is not a mortgage and the property cannot be used as collateral for the loan.

-Finally, we recommend that you carefully review all loan documents, and especially the terms that outline the collateral or security provided for the loan, before signing any documents and taking out a personal loan.
+Finally, we recommend that you carefully review all loan documents, especially the terms that outline the collateral or security provided for a loan, before signing any documents and taking out a personal loan.